Riccardo Di Francesco

 arXiv:2403.03649 (with Enzo Brox)

-The fear of social stigma leads many individuals worldwide to hesitate in disclosing their sexual orientation.
-Since concealing identity is costly, it is crucial to understand the extent of anti-LGB sentiments and reactions to coming out.
-This paper uses an innovative data source from a popular online game together with a natural experiment to overcome existing data and endogeneity issues.
-We exploit exogenous variation in the identity of a character to identify the effects of coming out on playersโ€™ revealed preferences for that character across diverse regions globally.
+Many individuals hesitate to disclose their sexual orientation, anticipating that disclosure may alter how others respond to them.
+At the same time, concealing one’s identity can entail substantial personal and social costs.
+Understanding how others react to sexual orientation disclosure is therefore central to evaluating the broader consequences of coming out.
+This paper uses an innovative data set from a popular online video game together with a natural experiment to causally identify behavioral responses to sexual minority disclosure.
+We exploit exogenous variation in the identity of a playable character to identify the effects of coming out on players’ revealed preferences for that character across diverse regions globally.
 Our findings reveal a substantial and persistent negative impact of coming out.

-๐Ÿ“„ Paper
+πŸ“„ Paper

-๐Ÿ† Award
+πŸ† Award

 Emerging Econometrician

-๐Ÿ“ฐ Press
+πŸ“° Press

 Article image